 The Mirror lakes in New Zealand are a collection of beautiful reflection ponds and lakes on the way to Milford Sound.
 Therefore it is a perfect stopover to stretch the legs and enjoy the fresh air of Fiordland National Park.
 On a calm day the lakes are truly like a mirror, reflecting the Earl mountains and showing the sunken tree branches.
-Via a short walk on a wooden platform you get to the lakes and take in the beautiful scenery.
-Find in this complete guide everything you need to know about the Mirror Lakes on the way to Milford Sound.
+Via a short boardwalk you get to the viewing platform that looks out over the lakes.
+Here you can take in the beautiful scenery.
+There are a few things you should know to get the perfect circumstances at the Mirror Lake though.
+We have been to the Mirror Lakes on 3 different different occasions and in different seasons.
+So in this complete guide you’ll find all our tips for your perfect visit to the Mirror Lakes.

 How to get to Mirror lakes New Zealand